skirianov/code-cry-repeat/source/_posts/0-Call-Stack-Execution-context-Closures-and-me.md

 This is the first post of the series "JavaScript and me".
 JavaScript fundamentals may be overwhelming and difficult to understand.
 This blog posts are reflection of my understanding of concepts and aimed to help others, who may struggle to grasp them.

 Today we will look at the fundamentals of how JavaScript running behind the scenes.
-Today, we will be JavaScript ourselves.
+Today we will be JavaScript ourselves.

 ## Execution Context